Skip to content

 London → Paris Gare du Nord by Eurostar (2h17) plus a hire car south to Yonne properties (60-90 minutes) lands door-to-door 5-7 hours from London, comparable to flight + transfer to Bordeaux.
 For Côte d'Or properties, flight via CDG + Beaune or Dijon TGV is the better routing.

-Off-peak Burgundy is materially compelling for budget-conscious couples
+Off-peak Burgundy is real value for budget-conscious couples

-October through March opens 30-50 percent below summer rates at architecturally-strong properties.
-The trade-off is no outdoor ceremony option and entirely-indoor dinner-service; the visual style shifts to candlelit reception rooms and fireplace-warmed cocktail hours.
-Walk the venue in winter before locking off-peak dates so expectations match Plan B reality.
+October through March opens 30 to 50 percent below summer rates at architecturally strong estates.
+The trade-off is no outdoor ceremony and a dinner held entirely inside; the look shifts to candlelit reception rooms and fireplace-warmed cocktail hours.
+Walk the venue in winter before you lock an off-peak date, so your picture matches the Plan B reality.

 Frequently asked questions